 The dogs Rin-tin-tin-tin, Lassie and Beethoven, killer whale Willy, piglet Babe and many other animals have long since joined the pantheon of great movie stars.

-Behind these star animals are men and women who, far from fame, are driven by passion, determination and patience.
-In France, there is only a handful of them who are professional animal trainers for the movies.
+Behind these leading animals are men and women who are driven by passion, determination and patience.
+In France, there is only a handful of professional animal trainers for the movies.

 This film shows the work of these lovers of animals and cinema, from the first training sessions to the shootings.

 NATURAL PARKS: THE TREASURES OF LIFE [11x52’]